Youth First 2015 will take place on Friday, February 6, 2015

 This Year's Theme & Service Project!

 This year's Youth First Conference theme will be "Find Your Strength".
 As with last year's conference, participants will vote for the vendor that has the best display and that vendor will win the covetedYOFI award.

-In addition, the Youth First Partners have decided that this year's service project will be a benefit for Safe Harbor Child Advocacy Center.
-For more information on this great organization, click here, or watch this video.
+In addition, the Youth First Partners have decided that this year's service project will be a benefit for Smart Beginnings Rappahannock Area.
+For more information on this great organization, click here.
 Participants are asked to provide gift cards of any amount to Wal-Mart, Target, Staples, Michael's, or AC-Moore.
-These gift cards will be place on a 'Giving Tree' that will be placed in the lobby of Safe Harbor CAC.
+These gift cards will be placed on the 'Giving Tree' to be donated to Smart Beginnings.

 If you have questions, email Ben Nagle (firstname.lastname@example.org).